tomvoet/wasm-image-convert/README.md

-# WASM File Converter
+# WASM Image Converter

-Welcome to the **WASM File Converter** repository!
+Welcome to the **WASM Image Converter** repository!
 This project is designed to convert different file formats quickly and securely using WebAssembly (WASM).
 The app is built with TypeScript, Vue, Nuxt, and Rust, utilizing the `image-rs` library for image processing.

 ## Table of Contents